garrandall/popular-music-data/tracks/are-you-happy-now--michelle-branch.md

 Could you look me in the eye
 And tell me that you're happy now?
-(Ooh)
+(Oh)
 Would you tell it to my face?
 Or have I been erased?
 Are you happy now?